pospi/jschema.binding/README.md

 >
 >> - `idField` Setting this property enables you to manage your record objects by primary key or other dentifying information, using the Record method `getId()` to retrieve object IDs, and Model method `getRecordById()` to retrieve record instances by those IDs.
 > - `doCreateEvents` If true, callbacks bound to any create events will fire when instantiating the record.
 >> - `clearIdOnClone` If true, records cloned from others will have their IDs reset.
-Do not enable this if our schema prohibits records without an ID field!
+Do not enable this if your schema prohibits records without an ID field!

 Once you have your model ready, you can bind events to it and begin creating instances: